Honey badger: In culture

 The native people of Somalia believe that a man becomes infertile after being bitten by a honey badger, hence the wide berth they give to the species.

 In India, the honey badger has been alleged to dig up human corpses.

 During the British occupation of Basra Governorate in 2007, rumours of "man-eating badgers" emerged, including allegations that these beasts were released by the British troops, something that the British categorically denied.
 A British army spokesperson said that the badgers were "native to the region but rare in Iraq" and "are usually only dangerous to humans if provoked".

-In popular media, the honey badger has garnered a reputation for being an intelligent, fearless animal with nicknames or titles given to it include "pound for pound, the most powerful creature in Africa", "most fearless animal in the world", "bravest animal in the world" and "meanest animal in the world".
+In popular media, the honey badger has garnered a reputation for being an intelligent, fearless animal with nicknames or titles given to it including "pound for pound, the most powerful creature in Africa", "most fearless animal in the world", "bravest animal in the world" and "meanest animal in the world".
 These names stem from the honey badger's ability to repel larger predators, which has been highlighted in such a way as to give the public audience the impression of invincibility.
 The noises made when performing the threat display are cited as another component of the honey badger's invincible image.
-Due to its ability of using tools, the honey badger is considered an intelligent creature and according to a BBC documentary titled Honey Badgers: Masters of Mayhem, captive individuals may work with others as cohesive unit to help unlock gates or enclosures with the use of tools.
-The species' supposed fearless attitude is highlighted in the popular comic book Randall's Guide to Nastyass Animals: Honey Badger Don't Care.
+Due to its ability of using tools, the honey badger is considered an intelligent creature and according to a BBC documentary titled Honey Badgers: Masters of Mayhem, captive individuals may work with others as a cohesive unit to help unlock gates or enclosures with the use of tools.
+The species's supposed fearless attitude is highlighted in the popular comic book Randall's Guide to Nastyass Animals: Honey Badger Don't Care.
 Reflecting this reputation, the honey badger has also been adopted as a symbol of Bitcoin, whose advocates liken the currency’s uncontrollability to the animal’s renowned toughness.